‘DWTS’ Pro Dancer Keo Motsepe & Chrishell Stause Shock Fans As They Reveal They Are Dating

 The unexpected dating news comes after Chrishell and Gleb spent the last month denouncing gossip that they had an affair while partnered together on the ABC celebrity ballroom competition.

-Less than one week after the ‘Team Selling It” duo was eliminated from Dancing With the Stars, Gleb and his wife, Elena Samodanova, announced they were ending their 14-year marriage.
-Elena also accused Gleb of “ongoing infidelity” and a “recent inappropriate relationship” that many assumed was with his DWTS partner.
+Less than one week after the “Team Selling It” duo was eliminated from Dancing with the Stars, Gleb and his wife, Elena Samodanova, announced they were ending their 14-year marriage.
+Elena accused Gleb of “ongoing infidelity” and a “recent inappropriate relationship” that many assumed was with his DWTS partner.